Qlik-PE/Snowflake-Usage-Analysis-Dashboard/readme.md

 to visualize the usage and cost data about a Snowflake instance sourced from internal tracking tables.
-Qlik Sense is unique in the analytics space as it is three tools in a single product encompassing an ELT engine, an in-memory columnar database, and world class data visualization and analytics.
+Qlik Sense is unique in the analytics space as it is three tools in a single product encompassing an ELT engine, a high speed memory cache, and world class data visualization and analytics.

 ![](./media/image2.jpeg)